genta0102/Spotify/README.md

 # Spotify-clone
-This is test and made that to learn how to use SpotifyAPI and does't have refactor yet.
+This is test and made that to learn how to use React/SpotifyAPI/Firebase and does't have refactor yet.
 This is clone of UI and you cannot actually listen to music but you can experience how to authenticate with SpotifyAPI.
 I hope this will be help for making UI for you!!